Michael Brandsegg-Nygård

-Michael Brandsegg-Nygård (born 5 October 2005) is a Norwegian professional ice hockey player who is a forward for the Grand Rapids Griffins of the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).
+Michael Brandsegg-Nygård (born 5 October 2005) is a Norwegian professional ice hockey player who is a forward for the Detroit Red Wings of the National Hockey League (NHL).
 He was drafted 15th overall by the Red Wings in the 2024 NHL entry draft, becoming the first Norwegian ever selected in the first round.

 Early life

 Michael Brandsegg-Nygård was born and raised in Oslo, Norway, where his father Kjell Richard Nygård played for Vålerenga of EliteHockey Ligaen.
 His father also played for Norway's national team.
 Brandsegg-Nygård is close friends with Stian Solberg, with whom he played as a youth in Vålerenga's system.
 After Brandsegg-Nygård, Solberg was selected by the Anaheim Ducks to become the second-ever Norwegian first-round draft choice.

 Playing career

 Brandsegg-Nygård made his senior professional debut for Vålerenga Ishockey of Norway's EliteHockey Ligaen (EHL) as a 16 year old, appearing in eight EHL games in addition to playing at the under-20 level.
 He was offered a spot in the system of Swedish club Mora IK midway through the year, but chose to remain in Norway until the season ended.

 Turning down an offer of a full time EHL role with Vålerenga, Brandsegg-Nygård joined Mora for the 2022–23 season, appearing in 11 games in the second-tier HockeyAllsvenskan and 35 in the J20 Nationell.
 He made his Allsvenskan debut a week after turning 17, on 12 October 2022, and scored his first goal in the league against Tingsryds AIF on 7 November 2022.

 In his draft-eligible season, Brandsegg-Nygård once again split time between the professional and junior levels, recording eight goals and ten assists in 41 Allsvenskan games.
 His shot, hockey IQ, and mature game were among the features lauded by scouts, who projected him as a first round pick and possibly "the best prospect Norway has ever produced."

 On 17 May 2024, Swedish Hockey League (SHL) club Skellefteå AIK announced that they had signed Brandsegg-Nygård to a one-year contract.
 On 28 June 2024, at the 2024 NHL entry draft, he was selected 15th overall by the Detroit Red Wings, becoming the first Norwegian player selected in the first round.
 Two weeks later, on 11 July, he signed a three-year, entry-level contract with the Red Wings.
 For the 2024–25 season, he was on loan to Skellefteå.
 In hopes of winning the Le Mat Trophy, Brandsegg-Nygård chose to return to Sweden instead of playing for the Grand Rapids Griffins, the Red Wings' American Hockey League (AHL) affiliate.
 After Skellefteå was eliminated in the semifinals of the SHL playoffs, Brandsegg-Nygård went to the United States to play for the Griffins.